Flamdoodle/Flamdoodle.github.io/_posts/2014-07-14-bash-profile.markdown

 # Shows name (in cyan), current working directory (in green), current branch (in pink)
 PS1='\[\e[1;96m\]\u: \[\e[0;32m\]\W \[\033[00m\]$(git branch &>/dev/null; if [ $? -eq 0 ]; then echo "\[\e[0;35m\][$(git branch | grep ^*|sed s/\*\ //)] \[\033[00m\]"; fi)>> '
 {% endhighlight %}
-This the part of your Terminal before your cursor look like:<br>
+This is what the part of the Terminal before your cursor looks like:<br>
 <img src="/images/terminal-stuff.png"><br>
 Doesn't that look awesome?